 Along the stunning Sonoma coastline, an expansive and exquisite park has been created by the state of California.
-Dedicated to the preservation of this unique environment, the Sonoma Coast Park offers a wide variety of activities for families, couples, and seniors.
+Dedicated to the preservation of this unique environment, Sonoma Coast State Park offers a wide variety of activities for families, couples, and seniors.

 For those looking for more upscale accommodation, boutique inns and hotels can be found throughout the area.
 B&Bs offer a more personal experience, and some are located just a stone’s throw from the beach.
 Wake up to the sound of the birds and the sea.
 River’s End Restaurant & Inn and Jenner Inn and Cottages are both on or near the Russian River.

-Bodega Bay is a haven for pelagic marine birds, and the shorebirds that feed and breed in the shallows along the beach.
-Tidal pools teem with tiny life forms, and nobody is ever too old to be a beachcomber!
+Bodega Bay is a haven for pelagic marine birds and the shorebirds that feed and breed in the shallows along the beach.
+Tidal pools teem with tiny life forms, and nobody is ever too old to be a beachcomber.
 Eco-tourism adventures include guided walks, bike tours, and open water kayak excursions.

 The park is 75 miles north of San Francisco and is about a 2-hour drive.
 Day use fees are only a few dollars per vehicle, campsites run about $35.oo per night.
 The beaches along the Sonoma Coast are not recommended for swimming or wading.
 There is a small visitor center in the town of Jenner run by the Stewards of the Coast and Redwoods where you can pick up a trail map and learn about this area of the Sonoma Coast.